 We all have label bias.

 And, we all have the ability to create a flawed system.
 So what can we do?
 The first step starts with each of us.
 Have you ever measured your own implicit bias?
 You can test yourself for implicit bias.
 Take a test here.
 Why is this important?
-Each of us in our own ways has “tables that we set” everyday and need to be sure that we are not setting that table with our own implicit bias.
+Each of us, in our own ways, has “tables that we set” every day, and we need to be sure that we are not setting that table with our own implicit bias.
 For those of us in TA we have an enormous responsibility to constantly check and re-check our own penchant for implicit bias to be sure we are giving everyone a seat at the table and also equal access to those seats.